Become a Counselor in South Carolina

 LPC License Renewal Late Penalty: $50

 LPC licenses expire biennially in South Carolina.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+License renewal requires payment of the appropriate fees and the completion of continuing education.

-LPCs in South Carolina are required to complete 40 hours of CE during each two-year renewal period.
+LPCs in South Carolina are required to complete 40 hours of continuing education (CE) during each two-year renewal period.
 All formal CE activities must be sponsored by a professional counselor certifying body, National Association for Alcoholism and Drug Abuse Counselors, South Carolina Association of Alcoholism and Drug Abuse Counselors or other body approved by the South Carolina Board of Examiners for Licensure of Professional Counselors, Marriage and Family Therapists and Psycho-Educational Specialists.
-Informal CE activities include: presentations of papers, workshops and seminars; publications in referred journals; preparation of course material; and completion of self-study materials.
+Informal CE activities include: presentations of papers, workshops and seminars, publications in referred journals, preparation of course material and completion of self-study materials.

 For Counselors Licensed in Other States

 The South Carolina Board of Examiners for Licensure of Professional Counselors, Marriage and Family Therapists and Psycho-Educational Specialists has an alternative route to licensure for counselors who have already obtained their licenses in other states.
-This process is called “licensure by endorsement” and is delineated on the South Carolina Labor, Licensing and Regulation’s website.
+This process is called “licensure by endorsement”.
+Out-of-state applicants must hold a current license issues from their originating board and submit an application to be approved by the South Carolina board of licensing.